wclin2/Employee-Attrition-Analysis/README.md

  | No       |0.974  |0.0260  |           2065 |   No      |         81037. |                    0  |                2110. |
  | Yes      |0.338  |0.662   |           1767 |   Yes     |         86943. |                    0  |               57577. |

-- The total expected attrition cost of the orginal policy would be around $3,092,989.
+- The total expected attrition cost of the **Orginal Policy** would be around $3,092,989.

 ### H.2.
-New Policy - No OverTime **V.S.** Original Policy
+New Policy 1 - No OverTime V.S.
+Original Policy

 ```
 # Convert all the 'Yes' to 'No' in the feature - OverTime